AlTimofeyev/pypalex/README.md

 ### NOTES
 - When using PyPalEx, the use of either `-f --files` and/or `-p --path` is a **MUST**.
 Without either, or both of, these two options being specified, PyPalEx will not work.
+- PyPalEx will skip over any files that are not images.
 - Please note that all the `--pastel` options only affect the 6 base colors (red, green, yellow, blue, magenta, cyan) and does **NOT** affect the background, foreground, black, and white colors.
 - Please note that the user can individually select which palette to convert to pastel (do not mistake palette for "color scheme/color theme").
 For more details, please refer to the PyPalEx wiki homepage to identify which "color scheme/color theme" contains the palette you wish to convert to pastel.